-Students drew this diagram showing the same initial daylighting path except it stays above ground until it meets Harlem River.
+Students drew this diagram showing the show the potential daylighting path Tibbetts Brook could make to meet Harlem River.

 Back in the classroom, their science teachers- Eli Zaritt and Leah Roberts- continued the lessons guiding these future advocates to take action.
 The students learned about the importance of daylighting, took a closer look at the possible route, discussed next steps and ideas for how they could get involved.
 The students drew a diagram and created a model of what Daylighting Tibbetts Brook could potentially look like.
 The students wrote letters to Mayor Bill de Blasio (here’s an example of one of the letters to the Mayor), NYC Council Speaker Corey Johnson and NYC Council Parks Committee Chair Barry Grodenchik asking them to get involved by working with CSX to lower their asking price for the property which is needed to make daylighting a reality.